nicholaswilde/lastpass-clean/README.md

 Sometime the sub domain isn't available anymore but the website still exists.

 Another cleanup task is to rename the items.
-Since I am using the command line client more, I decided to replace spaces with dashes and convert the names to lowercase.
+Since I am using the command line client more, I decided to replace spaces with dashes and convert the names to lowercase to make it easier to work with the command prompt.

 ## :chess_pawn:&nbsp; Prerequisites